choldgraf/choldgraf.github.io/content/2019/2019-10-27-jupyter-governance-python.md

 ---
+tags: [governance, open source]
+title: What would Python-style governance look like in Jupyter?
+date: 2019-10-27
+permalink: python-jupyter-governance
 ---

-# Adapting the Python governance model for Jupyter
+# What would Python-style governance look like in Jupyter?

 This is the second in a series of blog posts that explores what it'd look like to directly port the governance model of other communities into the Jupyter project.
-It's meant as a thought experiment rather than a proposal
+You can find the [first post about Rust here](https://predictablynoisy.com/rust-jupyter-governance).

+**Note**: These posts are meant as a thought experiment rather than a proposal.
+Moreover, all the usual caveats come with it, such as the fact that I don't know the Python governance structure *that* well, and I might totally botch my characterization of it.

 # Background on Python's Governance